jake-evica/2503-dashboard/DEPLOYMENT_GUIDE.md

 # Production Deployment Guide

-This guide explains how to deploy the application to a production server with Traefik as a reverse proxy.
+This guide explains how to deploy the application to a production server with Nginx as a reverse proxy.

 ## Prerequisites